-Fixed-income securities that were acquired for holding long term, and in principle till maturity, are categorised as held-to-maturity securities.
+Fixed-income securities that were acquired for holding long term, and in principle till maturity, are categorised as investment securities.

-Portfolio activity securities are recognised on the date of acquisition at their purchase price.
+Investment securities are recognised on the date of acquisition at their purchase price.

-Held-to-maturity securities are valued at historical cost.
+Investment securities are valued at historical cost.